 Norway isn’t a major horror player.
 But the northwestern European nation has produced a few noteworthy chillers including the Dead Snow movies and Trollhunter.
 In the mid-2000’s, Norway even produced its own budding slasher franchise – the Cold Prey movies.
 Released in 2006, the original Cold Prey was a box office hit in Norway.
 Followed by a sequel and then a prequel, rumours are swirling that Cold Prey may even get an American remake.
-With winter fully settled in, I thought it was a good time to re-visit this foreign-made slasher.
+As the winter chill sets it, consider re-visiting this foreign-made slasher.

 Five friends – Jannicke, Eirik, Mikal, Ingunn, and Morten – head to the remote Norwegian mountains for a snowboarding getaway.
 But when Morten breaks his leg on the slopes, the group takes shelter in an abandoned ski lodge.
 Snowed in and miles from help, Jannicke and her friends quickly discover that they’re not alone in the old lodge.
 A masked man, hidden somewhere in the lodge’s dark halls, has been waiting for them.

 Cold Prey Slick But Conventional Slasher

 Cold Prey is a straightforward, conventional slasher movie.
 Don’t go into this one expecting any subversive twists on the formula.
 Aside from its snowy setting, Cold Prey is content to trade on the familiar.
 You’ll recognize lots of bits taken from slasher classics with a bit of Wrong Turn thrown in for good measure.
 Yet in spite of its lack of originality, Cold Prey more than compensates with slick filmmaking.

 A snowy surprise a few scenes later is filmed perfectly, shocking you even when you mostly know it’s coming.